BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 The introduction of automated penetration testing builds and continuous integration mechanisms lead to more frequent automated penetration testing and constant availability of a current robust build for all purposes.

-Furthermore, detailed documentation and feedback loops guarantee
+Furthermore, a detailed documentation, feedback loops and release gates for penetration testing guarantee a safe execution of the software development cycle.

 # Verification